 You can use Spotify to listen to music right on the website, but the easiest way to use it is probably to download the Spotify application and install it.
 If you think you'll use Spotify mostly on your desktop computer, you can get the Spotify application right off the website.
 Or, if you want to use Spotify on the go, you can get the application on your iPad/iPhone or Android-powered smart phone through the Apple App Store or Google Play, respectively.

-Want to find a specific song, artist, album, or user on Spotify?
-Check out our Spotify Search tutorial!
+Want to find a specific song, artist, album, or user?
+Searching is super easy on Spotify!

 Want to create your own custom music mix of your favourite songs?
-Our Spotify Playlists tutorial has you covered!
+Create Spotify playlists!

 Feel like having Spotify make you a random music mix based on songs and artists that you already like?
 Head over to our Spotify Radio tutorial!